Additional Notes or Correction

 When booking, there's a good reason for providing both your contact number and that of a nominated individual.
 The schedules change—frequently—and you will be contacted in such cases to inform of the change.
 With this in mind, I'll pass on two precautions I was advised to stick to on my first visit:

-Never book a flight scheduled to leave on the same day as another arriving and always contact Air Madagascar on the day of the flight to confirm the schedule if you haven't heard from them.
+Never book a flight scheduled to leave on the same day as another arriving and always contact the airline on the day of the flight to confirm the schedule if you haven't heard from them.

 Allowing a day between flying into a city and flying out provides relief against rushing to the next flight only to find it's delayed until later.
 It also provides a buffer against the flight being brought ahead earlier, which does happen, despite the inevitable chaos this may cause passengers.
 I am genuinely fascinated at what the deciding force in these frequent scheduling changes is and how it is enough to warrant the potential of filling a plane entirely with seething, tired passengers.